gmemstr/moat-mobile/README.md

 ## About

+This is a very big excersize to demonstrate what Chrome installable apps are capable of.

 This is an independently developed app by Gabriel Simmer.
 It uses an API created by me to fetch the data from Voat's legacy API, which will allow for future feature implementation.

 ### Goal:

 Bringing Voat.co to an easy-to-browse format for mobile phones and desktop apps.

 ## FAQ

+**What features are there to implement?**
+*Plenty.
+First, subverse switching is on the list.
+Then I need to work on fetching self-posts, and finally I'll start working on implementing the shiny new API features.*

 **Why are you using the legacy API?**